jonathas/jonathas.github.io/_posts/2017-10-21-token-based-authentication-in-nodejs-with-passport-jwt-and-bcrypt.md

   feature: posts/cover-authentication.jpg
 ---

-When you develop an API, most of times you'll need part or all of its endpoints to require authentication.
+When you develop an API, most of the times you'll need part or all of its endpoints to require authentication.
 How to do that using Node.js?

 A combination of [passport.js](http://passportjs.org/) with JWT and bcrypt is one of the best ways to implement it.
 Time to go [stateless](https://www.jbspeakr.cc/purpose-jwt-stateless-authentication/)!